-Amy Rock is a professor in the Department of Geography at Humboldt State University.
+Amy Rock is a professor in the Department of Geography, Environment, & Spatial Analysis at Humboldt State University.
 She holds a Ph.D. in geography from Kent State University; an M.A. in geography from Ohio University; and a B.G.S. in architectural history from Ohio University.

 Sara Hanna teaches in the Department of Forestry and Wildland Resources at Humboldt State University.
 She holds an M.S. from Humboldt State University in natural resources; and a B.S. in environmental systems from UC San Diego.

 Her research and training has been in applications of remote sensing and GIS in varied ecological research endeavors; water quality monitoring; and preparation of regulatory permits and disclosures.

 She has taught GSP 216: Introduction to Remote Sensing.

 Joseph Oduro Appiah

 Dr. Joseph Oduro Appiah earned his Ph.D. in natural resources and environmental studies at the University of Northern British Columbia, Prince George BC, Canada.
 He holds an M.S. in geography/geographic information sciences, from the University of Akron, Akron, Ohio, and a B.A.
 (Hons) in geography and rural development, economics minor, from Kwame Nkrumah University of Science and Technology, Kumasi, Ghana.